 Civil Partnership Dissolution: The First Legal Steps

 If a civil partnership breaks down, just as with divorce, there is a particular legal process for ending it.
 This is often known as Civil Partnership Dissolution.
 Ashmans Solicitors will ensure that this important process is handled with care and attention.
 Your Family Law Solicitor will develop a clear understanding of your wishes and the approach you want to take.
 They will support a conciliatory process if that is first sought.
 Then move to protect your assets, and, if relevant.
 Likewise secure what you are entitled to.
 The courts will need proof that your partnership has broken down.
 You must be able to prove at least one of the following:

 - That the other partner has behaved unreasonably.

-- That the parties have been separated for two years and it is agreed in writing that the partnership should be dissolved.
+- The parties have been separated for two years.
+Then finally it is agreed in writing that the partnership should be dissolved.

 - That one partner has deserted the other for two years; or